AdityaPacharne/our_alloc/README.md

 2. **LLDB debugger** - Game changer.
 Debugging memory allocators without a debugger is pain.
 With LLDB?
 Actually manageable.

-3. **Why realloc is hard** - Currently debugging issues where realloc overwrites other blocks, leading to impossible results like 1500% utilization (which is... not supposed to happen since max is 100%).
-This is what I'm fixing now.

 ---

 ## Project Context